may-bach/Dangai/Dangai Web/public/chapters/prologue/part_1.md

 <p class="centered">He gets up and starts bouncing the ball off the wall catching it on the rebound as he dusts his pants.</p>

-**???:** You really gotta try harder to convince me to attend a Calculus class at 8 on a Monday morning.
+**???:** You really gotta try harder to convince me to attend a Calculus class at 8 on such a beautiful Wednesday morning.

+**Kenji:** You remember how this time, first and second years have the same class for math.

 <p class="centered">Kenji takes a breath and calms down.</p>

-**Kenji:** You remember how this time, first and second years have the same class for math.
+**Kenji:** You talk as if it was any other day you would’ve been here.

 **???:** Yeah?